VeggieRx Is Feeding Central Oregon’s Most Vulnerable Communities

 Not only is VeggieRx generating positive physical and mental health outcomes for its participants, it is also creating economic opportunities for low-income farmers by connecting them to new clientele.

-“We are losing farmers at an incredible rate all over our nation,” Welch tells Food Tank.
+“We are losing farmers at an incredible rate all over our nation,” Brzozowski tells Food Tank.
 “Programs like this can help the new, small, or struggling farmer and protect our farmed lands.”

-Although Chantel sees potential for VeggieRx to serve communities outside of Central Oregon, the program currently lacks the fiscal sustainability to do so.
-Nonetheless, Welch remains hopeful that the vitality of VeggieRx will continue to persist and thrive.
+Although Hannah sees potential for VeggieRx to serve communities outside of Central Oregon, the program currently lacks the fiscal sustainability to do so.
+Nonetheless, Brzozowski remains hopeful that the vitality of VeggieRx will continue to persist and thrive.

-“There is momentum behind VeggieRx,” Welch tells Food Tank.
+“There is momentum behind VeggieRx,” Brzozowski tells Food Tank.
 It has a good chance of being a pillar program for addressing food insecurity.”

 The post VeggieRx Is Feeding Central Oregon’s Most Vulnerable Communities appeared first on Food Tank.